14 Holiday Health Hazards to Avoid

 Each year, more than 400 residential fires involve Christmas trees, resulting in as many as 40 deaths and 100 injuries.
 In fact, though Christmas trees cause the fewest holiday-related fires, they account for the greatest percentage of deaths, according to a recent report by the Centers for Disease Control and Prevention.
 The safest tree is a flame-resistant artificial one; follow this advice if you want to bring a fresh one home.

-Besides troublesome questions about the safety of toys made in China, now you must face the most dreaded of all holiday hazards—opening the gifts.
+Besides troublesome questions about the safety of the toys themselves, now you must face the most dreaded of all holiday hazards—opening the gifts.
 Sounds simple, but each year about 6,000 people in the United States visit the ER with wounds from trying to pry, slice, or stab open gifts encased in hard plastic "clamshells" or held down with a thousand metal twist ties.
 Some retailers, including Amazon, Sony, Microsoft, and Best Buy, are moving toward easy-to-open packaging.
-Learn more about the health hazards of the toys themselves.

 Seasonal car accidents